Azure/azure-linux-extensions/README.md

 ### Features
 * it can be installed through Azure RESTFUL API for extension
 * it supports major Linux and FreeBSD distro
 * the scripts can be located on Azure Storage
-* bash and python script are supported
 * the execution output of the scripts is logged in the log directory specified in HandlerEnvironment.json
 * status of the extension is reported back to Azure so that user can see the status on Azure Portal